GeorgetownMakerHubOrg/air-quality/README.md

 ## Code Still To Do

-* Port ESP8266 upgrade code to ESP32
+* Port ESP8266 upgrade code in main~.py to ESP32
-* Enable setgrp.py to set an Adafruit.IO group to a monitor's chipId passed as an argument
-* Figure out if we average values between identical sensors or report both - code it